 We make pillowcases for local organizations that request them; in fact, we’re part of the “Million Pillowcase Challenge.”
 The pillowcases we make are unbelievably easy.

-Each month we ask members to bring specific types of food, which is taken to the food bank in Roseville after each meeting.
-This is the list with suggestions for 2015-16:
+Each month we ask members to bring specific types of food, which is taken to the St. Vincent de Paul food bank in Roseville after each meeting.
+This is the list with suggestions for the year:

-Our primary emphasis is on quilts.
-Our community service chairpersons are creative in managing donated fabric, making kits, coordinating quilting, and finding appropriate places for donations.
+Our primary emphasis is on quilts and pillowcases.
+Our community service chairpersons are creative in managing donated fabric, making kits, coordinating quilting, and finding appropriate places for quilt and pillowcase donations.

 Some of the places our quilts have been donated include: